alessandrocam/The-Word-in-the-Machine/README.md

 ## Models and Libraries Used

-This project uses the following pretrained models and library:
+This project uses the following library and pretrained models:

 - Hugging Face Transformers library
   License: Apache 2.0